> Looking for current COVID-19 restrictions?

 On-site sewerage management system inspections

-Council has resumed standard and routine monitoring inspections of on site sewerage management systems.
+Council has put standard and routine monitoring inspections of on-site sewerage management systems on hold until further notice.

 Changes to Council's recreational facilities